- Protection and Action to be Taken

 For children living in situations of domestic violence and abuse, the effects may result in behavioural issues, absence from school, difficulties concentrating, lower school achievement, ill health, bullying, substance misuse, self-harm, running away, anti-social behaviour and physical injury.

 During pregnancy, domestic violence and abuse can pose a threat to an unborn child as assaults on pregnant women often involve punches or kicks directed at the abdomen, risking injury to both the mother and the foetus.
 In almost a third of cases, domestic violence and abuse begins or escalates during pregnancy and it is associated with increased rates of miscarriage, premature birth, foetal injury and foetal death.
 The mother may be prevented from seeking or receiving anti-natal care or post-natal care.
 In addition if the mother is being abused this can affect her attachment to her child, more so if the pregnancy is a result of rape by her partner.

-Professionals who are in contact with adults who are threatening or abusive to them need to be alert to the potential that these individuals may be abusive in their personal relationships and assess whether domestic violence and abuse is occurring within the family.
+Practitioners who are in contact with adults who are threatening or abusive to them need to be alert to the potential that these individuals may be abusive in their personal relationships and assess whether domestic violence and abuse is occurring within the family.

 Considerations in assessments where domestic violence and abuse may be present include:

-Domestic violence and abuse is a complex issue that needs sensitive handling by a range health and social care professionals.
+Domestic violence and abuse is a complex issue that needs sensitive handling by a range health and social care practitioners.
 The cost, in both human and economic terms, is so significant that even marginally effective interventions are cost effective.
 (NICE 2014)